MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

 > public HRESULT [SetHostIntranetInInternetExplorer](#sethostintranetininternetexplorer)(BOOL fEnable)

 #### Parameters
-* `fEnable` If true navigation to Intranet sites will stay in the Session, otherwise whether it will stay in Session or not follows default determination logic.
+* `fEnable` If `true`, navigation to Intranet sites will stay in the session; otherwise, whether navigation will stay in the session or not follows default determination logic.

 #### SetHybridMode